 For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

-And so, spending Easter in the mountains is the perfect way to celebrate the life and resurrection of Jesus Christ.
+And so, spending Easter in the Smoky Mountains is the perfect way to celebrate the life and resurrection of Jesus Christ.

 Below are our top suggestions for Easter activities and Easter events that the whole family will enjoy in Pigeon Forge, Gatlinburg and the surrounding areas.